sonburn/symbol-instance-sheet/README.md

 # Changelog

+* **1.0** - Added ability to create instance sheet for specific page in library, and for symbols which exist in document.
 * **0.8** - Fix for plugin failing when Current Document selected as source.
 * **0.7** - Library list is now sorted alphabetically.
 * **0.6** - Utilizing MSShareableObjectReference for importing in Sketch 50, reinstated old method for previous versions of Sketch.